-- 2. Pathway Homes; scattered sites; 4 units; Mason, Mount Vernon, and Braddock Districts: The FCRHA provided financing in the amount of \$352,691 from HOME (awarded under the CHDO set-aside) and \$208,000 from CDBG (awarded under an HCD-issued RFP) to Pathway Homes for the purchase/rehabilitation of four units.
-These units are used as affordable rental housing for persons with disabilities at or below 30 percent of AMI. - 3.
-Marian Homes; 5 beds; City of Fairfax: The FCRHA provided financing in the amount of \$540,000 from CDBG (awarded under an HCD-issued RFP) to Marian Homes for the acquisition of a single-family home for five adults with disabilities, each with income at or below 30 percent AMI. - 4.
-Cornerstones Housing Corporation; scattered site; 2 Units; Hunter Mill District: The FCRHA provided financing in the amount of \$139,000 from HOME (awarded under an HCD-issued RFP); \$104,000 from CDBG (awarded under an HCD-issued RFP); and \$26,000 from HOME (awarded under the CHDO set-aside) for the purchase of two units.
-These units are used as affordable rental housing for single-person households earning at or below 30 percent of AMI. - 5.
-Community Havens, Inc.; 3 beds; Mason District: The FCRHA provided financing in the amount of \$352,000 from CDBG (awarded under the CCFP) to Community Havens, Inc. for the purchase of a three-bedroom condominium unit to be used as affordable rental housing with appropriate supportive services for three adults with developmental/intellectual disabilities, each with income at or below 30 percent AMI. - 6.
-The Brain Foundation; 4 beds; Springfield District: The FCRHA provided financing in the amount of \$209,271 from CDBG (awarded under the CCFP) to The Brain Foundation for the purchase of a single-family home to be used as affordable housing for four adults with brain injury, each with income at or below 30 percent AMI.
+- 2. Marian Homes, Inc.; 5 beds; Braddock District: The FCRHA provided financing in the amount of \$570,000 from CDBG (awarded under an HCD-issued RFP) to Marian Homes to acquire and renovate their fifth home in Fairfax County.
+The unit provides community living for five individuals with intellectual disabilities who are in need of specialized residential accommodation requiring a barrier-free environment and whose incomes are at or below 30 percent of AMI, with services provided by Chimes Virginia, Inc. - 3.
+Christian Relief Service of Virginia; 3 beds; Braddock District: The FCRHA provided financing in the amount of \$244,000 from CDBG (awarded under an HCD-issued RFP) to partially fund the acquisition of a townhouse to be used as affordable housing for adults with serious mental illness and co-occurring substance abuse disorders with incomes at or below 30 percent of AMI, with services provided by CSB. - 4.
+Cornerstones Housing Corporation (CHC); scattered site; 2 Units; Hunter Mill District: The FCRHA provided \$235,000 of CDBG financing awarded to CHC under the Consolidated Community Funding Pool (CCFP) for the purchase of two units.
+Each acquired unit is being used to provide affordable rental housing for single-person formerly homeless female headed households earning at or below 30 percent of AMI. - 5.
+Community Havens, Inc. (CH); 4 beds; Springfield District: The FCRHA provided \$441,739 of CDBG funding awarded to CH under the CCFP for the purchase and conversion of a five-bedroom single family house into a fully accessible four-unit shared home.
+The house is being used to provide affordable rental housing with appropriate supportive services for adults with developmental/intellectual disabilities, each with income at or below 30 percent AMI. - 6.
+Good Shepherd Housing and Family Services (GSH); scattered sites; 5 units; Lee District: The FCRHA provided a total of \$658,873 of funding for the acquisition of housing units, including \$444,899 of CDBG funding (awarded to GSH under the CCFP) and \$213,974 of HOME funding (awarded under the CHDO set-aside).
+These units are being used as affordable rental housing for families earning at or below 50 percent of AMI.